fnaumenko/isChIP/README.md

 `-S|--ss [<[int]:[int]>]`<br>
 specifies the mean and standard deviation of fragment size selection normal distribution.<br>
-By default size selection is deactivated.
-Specifying an option leads to activation of size selection with default values, if no option value is set, or with specified value(s).<br>
+By default size selection is not performed.
-If option is specified without value(s), size selection mean value is calculated as the mode of the fragment’s lognormal distribution.
+Specifying an option without value(s) leads to activation of size selection with default parameters.
-In other words, this value is equal to the most frequent value of the lognormal distribution, which for given defaults is 200.<br>
+In this case mean value is calculated as the mean of the fragment’s lognormal distribution (200 by default).<br>
 See [Fragment distribution and size selection](#fragments-distribution-and-size-selection).<br>
 Range: 50:2-2000:500 (except for the zero values)<br>
 Default (if applied): auto:30